- Kevin Harney

 The Moody Church in the 20th Century

 A.C.
-Dixon took over as pastor in 1906, and in 1908, the church is formally renamed “The Moody Church.”
+Dixon took over as pastor in 1906, and in 1908, the church was formally renamed “The Moody Church.”

 In 1909, the church declared its theme “Jubilee Year” in honor of the 50th anniversary since its founding.
 Meetings were held every evening that November.
 According to the church’s executive committee, the church prospered spiritually, materially and numerically under Dixon’s leadership.
 Offerings for the work of the Lord more than doubled, souls were saved every week, and 1,367 members were received into the church.
 The Moody Church Herald that December said, “Scarcely a day or night passed that souls did not accept Christ as savior.”
 Dixon resigned in 1911 in order to pastor a church in London.

-In 1915, the congregation moved to the corners of North Avenue, North Clark and North LaSalle Streets, the present site of the church.
-In 1925, upon raising $500,000, construction began on the new building that holds more than 4,000 people.
+In 1915, the congregation moved to the corners of North Avenue, Clark Street, and LaSalle Street, the present site of the church.
+In 1925, upon raising $500,000, construction began on the new building that holds nearly 4,000 people.
 The Moody Church’s permanent home was dedicated on November 8, 1925.

-As God wills it, The Moody Church will continue to grow and offer ministries that bring praise to the Lord and minister to and reach out to others.
+As God wills it, The Moody Church will continue to grow and offer ministries that bring glory to God and which minister to and reach out to others.
 The Moody Church will continue to be a trusted place where anyone can connect with God and others.